avnet-iotconnect/iotc-python-rest-api/README.md

 iotconnect-cli configure --help
 usage: iotconnect-cli configure [-h] [-u USERNAME] [-p PASSWORD] [-s SKEY] [--pf {aws,az}] [-e {poc,prod,avnet}]

-Configure IoTConnect credentials.
+Configure /IOTCONNECT credentials.
 Credentials from the environment will be used if arguments are not supplied.
 This action will store these settings configuration file and allow you to run this tool without authenticating for 24 hours since last authentication token (automatic) refresh.
 All arguments are required, but environment variables can be used instead.

 options: